Skip to main content

 In-person poster displays

-Abstracts will be displayed in a dedicated area in the exhibition hall, where posters will be placed on traditional poster boards, providing a space where you can share and discuss your project with your peers.
+Accepted abstracts will be showcased in a dedicated area in the exhibition hall.
+Posters will be placed on traditional poster boards, providing an excellent space for you to share and discuss your project directly with your peers.

 • Poster size must be A0 size 841mm(w) x 1189mm(h) to fit the board provided.